House Mountain Preserve: Big House Mountain Trail to Goat Point Overlook & Tabletop Rock and Little House Mountain Trail, Lexington, Virginia

 From Tabletop Rock, return to the junction and retrace your steps back to the saddle.
 Unfortunately, by the time I got back to the saddle at 3.4 miles, darkness was fast-approaching, but I still decided to hike up to the views from Little House Mountain just for the record.
 To reach little House Mountain, hike across the saddle and pick up a blue-blazed footpath headed east-southeast at the kiosk.
 If you're coming from the Saddle Trail, you would make a sharp right turn to hike the Little House Mountain Trail.
 This trail follows a generally well-defined and well-constructed footpath that ascends the west side of Little House Mountain via many switchbacks.
 At 3.7 miles, there is a small opening in the trees with a view to the southwest.
 This was the last view I saw in daylight on this day.
 At 3.9 miles, reach an unmarked junction.
 Here, a side trail to the right leads to a small rock outcrop that appears to provide a limited view to the south.
 The path seemed to continue on but I am unsure of where it leads, if anywhere.
 The main trails turns left.
 The trail gradually levels out, crossing the broad summit of Little House Mountain in a mountain laurel thicket at 4.1 miles.
 There are no views from the summit of Little House Mountain, but the trail continues for about three-quarters of a mile - along a ridge that extends from Little House Mountain - to a vista that is likely almost as spectacular as on Big House Mountain.

 After the summit of Little House Mountain, the trail at first stays nearly level and easy.
 However, the ridge gradually narrows and becomes increasingly rockier.
 Being in the dark here, I had not anticipated neither the length of the trail beyond the summit nor the ruggedness of the terrain at the northeast end of Little House Mountain.
 The first challenge is at 4.45 miles, as the trail passes through a gap between two huge boulders, scrambling over smaller rocks in the meantime.
-While I was debating my route at this obstacle, a bizarre cry rang out no farther than perhaps 100 yards from me.
-I have no idea what animal it was, but whatever it was did not sound very happy with my presence.
-Fortunately, I never did see any wildlife (I am not keen on any wildlife sightings in the pitch black of night!).
+While I was debating my route at this obstacle, a shrill cry pierced the air no farther than perhaps 100 yards from me.
+Whatever critter it was did not sound pleased with my nocturnal presence here!

 From the Little House Mountain Overlook, retrace your steps back to the saddle.
 From there, conclude the hike by returning along the old Saddle Ridge Road/Saddle Trail, reaching your car and finishing the hike at 8.1 miles.
 Due to the two spectacular viewpoints, both of which are top-notch, I decided to classify this hike as a "Best Hike".